 Blonde roast is essentially a type of light roast.
-The majority of us categorize the coffee roasts as dark, medium, and light.
+The majority categorize the coffee roasts as dark, medium, and light.
 However, each category has a spectrum of roasts where every variation is distinct from the other.
 The difference might be subtle, but they can have an impact on the taste of your coffee depending on the brewing method.

 The light roast beans are characterized by a light brown color and an absence of oils on the beans.
 Since the roasting process is short, the oils do not get a chance to break out on the surface.
 The process usually carries on until the beans reach temperatures of approximately 350 to 410 degrees Fahrenheit.